Beacon Marketing: Advertising Opportunities & Limits

 - Integration with major tech platform networks: Advertisers can also benefit from integration with the major tech platforms.
 For example, beacons can make a social media check-in seamless, by detecting when a person is in a particular location.
 And you can use beacons to serve up retargeting ads to people who need a little more encouragement to make a purchase.

-However, despite these advantages, beacon marketing is not a magic bullet for advertising.
+However, despite these advantages, beacon advertising is not a magic bullet for marketing.
 That’s because of the limitations of scale, precision, and customization.
 Let’s explore these in more detail.

 Using beacon technology can require customers to: